squid-cache/squid-cache.github.io/SquidFaq/InterceptionProxy.rst

 Firstly you need to build Squid with the correct options to ./configure, and then you need to configure squid.conf to support Intercept Caching.

 ==== Choosing the right options to pass to ./configure ==== All supported versions of Squid currently available support Interception Caching, however for this to work properly, your operating system and network also need to be configured.
 For some operating systems, you need to have configured and built a version of Squid which can recognize the hijacked connections and discern the destination addresses.

-For Linux this works by configuring Squid with the {{{--enable-linux-netfilter}}} option.
-For *BSD-based systems, you probably have to configure squid with the {{{--enable-ipf-transparent}}} option if you're using IP Filter, or {{{--enable-pf-transparent}}} if you're using OpenBSD's PF.
+ * For Linux configure Squid with the {{{--enable-linux-netfilter}}} option.
+ * For *BSD-based systems with IP filter configure Squid with the {{{--enable-ipf-transparent}}} option.
+ * If you're using OpenBSD's PF configure Squid with {{{--enable-pf-transparent}}}.

 Do a {{{make clean}}} if you previously configured without that option, or the correct settings may not be present.

-Squid-2.6 and Squid-3.0 support both WCCPv1 and WCCPv2 by default (unless explicitly disabled).
+Squid-2.6+ and Squid-3.0+ support both WCCPv1 and WCCPv2 by default (unless explicitly disabled).

 ==== Configure Squid to accept and process the redirected port 80 connections ====

 You have to change the Squid configuration settings to recognize the hijacked connections and discern the destination addresses.

-A number of different interception methods and their specific configuration is detailed at [[../../ConfigExamples/Intercept]]
+A number of different interception methods and their specific configuration is detailed at [[ConfigExamples/Intercept]]

 <!> You can usually manually configure browsers to connect to the IP address and port which you have specified as intercepted.
 The only drawback is that there will be a very slight (and probably unnoticeable) performance hit as a syscall done to see if the connection is intercepted.
 If no interception state is found it is processed just like a normal connection.

 === Getting your traffic to the right port on your Squid Cache === You have to configure your cache host to accept the redirected packets - any IP address, on port 80 - and deliver them to your cache application.
 This is typically done with IP filtering/forwarding features built into the kernel.

-On Linux this is called {{{iptables}}} (kernel 2.4 and above), {{{ipchains}}} (2.2.x) or
+ * On Linux 2.4 and above this is called {{{iptables}}}

-{{{ipfwadm}}} (2.0.x).
-On FreeBSD its called {{{ipfw}}}.
-Other BSD systems may use {{{ip filter}}}, {{{ipnat}}} or {{{pf}}}.
+ * On FreeBSD its called {{{ipfw}}}.
+ * Other BSD systems may use {{{ip filter}}}, {{{ipnat}}} or {{{pf}}}.

 On most systems, it may require rebuilding the kernel or adding a new loadable kernel module.
 If you are running a modern Linux distribution and using the vendor supplied kernel you will likely not need to do any rebuilding as the required modules will have been built by default.
-=

 ==== Interception Caching packet redirection for Solaris, SunOS, and BSD systems ====
 <!> You don't need to use IP Filter on FreeBSD.
 Use the built-in ''ipfw'' feature instead.
 See the FreeBSD subsection below.